 Parsnips are a very underrated root vegetable.
-Grown and cultivated throughout history for its creamy texture and sweet flavor, parsnips are an excellent root vegetable to grow and store for the coming winter months.
+Grown and cultivated throughout history for its creamy texture and sweet flavor, parsnips are an excellent root vegetable to grow and store for the coming winter months and enjoy as creamy parsnip soup.

 Closely related to the carrot and even parsley, this white root vegetable has the tendency (as do beets, turnips, etc.), to sweeten in flavor when exposed to cold temperatures.